stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/neoepitope.md

 1. Check the version of the genomic position of the input SNV/fusion file.
-2. Lift over the genomic coordinations if the reference genomic position is not HG19.
+2. Lift over the genomic coordinates if the reference genomic position is not HG19.
 Currently, the internal genome annotation was based on HG19 and the genome coordinates of the mutation files will be adjusted to HG19 for peptide extraction.